mutantmonkey/filtor/README.md

 Identity" button is clicked.

-While these are nice features to have, exposing the control port to the browser results in an increased attack surface, particularly when the Tor daemon and Tor Browser are run on separate machines such as in Qubes.
-For example, an attacker could tamper with the Tor configuration to only use relays that he or she controls or get the IP address of the machine running Tor by using the `GETINFO address` command.
+While these are nice features to have, exposing the control port to the browser results in an increased attack surface.
+For example, an attacker could tamper with the Tor configuration to only use relays that they control or obtain the IP address of the machine running Tor by using the `GETINFO address` command.

 Inspired by a [similar project written as part of Whonix](https://www.whonix.org/wiki/Dev/Control_Port_Filter_Proxy), I wrote a